-As the world continues to show signs of recovery, we see that demand patterns are not the same as before the pandemic.
+As the world continues to show signs of recovery, we see that demand patterns aren’t the same as before the pandemic.
 From stay length to booking window, many aspects of how people travel have rapidly shifted – and continue to.

-Reassuringly, we see that more than one-third of our searches are now for summer months – June, July, August and September – back in line with the percentages we saw at this time in 2019.
-We know this season is a pivotal period of time, and this positive intent towards a travel-filled summer gives us hope that people are ready to get back out there in the months ahead.
+Reassuringly, we see that more than one-third of our searches are now for summer months—June, July, August, and September—back in line with the percentages we saw at this time in 2019.
+We know this season is a pivotal period of time, and this positive intent toward a travel-filled summer gives us hope that people are ready to get back out there in the months ahead.

-Even though we have a positive outlook on summer, we cannot ignore that travel remains volatile.
-To help you monitor changes in booking behaviour, we are continuing to provide timely demand insights based on customer search data on the extranet and our Pulse app.
-By digging into this search data, you can uncover insights tailored to your market over the past 14 days – and use them to optimise your availability, promotions and policies.
+Even though we have a positive outlook on summer, we can’t ignore how volatile travel remains.
+To help you monitor changes in booking behavior, we’re continuing to provide timely demand insights based on customer search data on the Extranet and our Pulse app.
+By digging into this search data, you can uncover insights tailored to your market over the past 14 days – and use them to optimize your availability, promotions, and policies.

-While we’re providing the data to the majority of our partners, it isn’t available to everyone.
-In particular, you might not be able to access it if you’re in an area without enough properties or recent searches to make the information accurate.
+While we’re providing this data to the majority of our partners, it isn’t available to everyone.
+You might not be able to access it if you’re in an area without enough properties or recent searches to make the info accurate.

 “Given the current circumstances, we know it is a very tough time for our partners and we are doing everything we can to help,” says Vipul Agarwal, Senior Product Manager at Booking.com.
 “We have a lot of insight into what customers are searching for, and during these constantly changing circumstances, partners are not always aware of how demand patterns and travel trends are shifting.
 Providing these additional insights is one way of helping our partners understand how prospective guests are behaving during this uncertain time.”